zoezhao273/greemexico-reconciliationsuite/README.md

 1. **NCC × CFDI Reconciliation** — line-by-line validation of the reimbursement export against the CFDI file (Checks 1–8).
 The **CFDI file is the source of truth** for invoice status, amounts, exchange rate, payment form, and issuer RFC.
 2. **Bank Reconciliation** — matches the NCC bank journal against one bank statement (ICBC, Santander, or BBVA), separately for inflows and outflows, and validates against control totals.
-3. **DIOT Creation** — aggregates VAT per invoice across the AP and PY files and produces the four-column DIOT report.
+3. **DIOT Creation** — aggregates IVA per invoice across the AP and PY files, enriches each UUID with figures pulled from the CFDI, and produces the DIOT compliance report.

 ---